dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-application-flow.md

 ![app registrations](/assets/img/2025-03/api-permission.png)
 *Api Permissions*

+## Delegated credentials solutions
+Delegated credentials in esence is a method for an application to act on behalf of a user.

 ### Create sharepoint site
 In this example I will give permissions to the whole sharpoint site therfore created a brand new site.